 Two fold was the celebration at this place today.
 The municipal pier, which has just been completed was officially opened and the last link of the boulevard between the southern beaches and Venice accepted.

 Street dancing, a program and concerts by the Pacific Electric Band formed the amusement.
 Thomas Lee Woolwine was the principal speaker of the day.
 There was a monster crowd in attendance, making one of the biggest days this place has known.

 This incarnation was built of cement with a rounded end, which was thought give it a longer life against the waves.
 The Octagonal building now on the end was completed in 1922.
 In 1928, a 200 ft wooden extension was added, although it was destroyed in a storm in 1940.

 By the late 1980s the pier needed renovation and was unsafe.
-This was done, and in 1991 the pier was restored to its 1920s appearance.
+The renovation was completed by 1991 and the pier was restored to its 1920s appearance.